Locals commonly refer to the Northern communities of Fort McMurray as the "North side of the bridge" or simply

 Browse North Communities

-A Brief History a Fort McMurray:
+A Brief History of Fort McMurray:

 According to the 2015 municipal census, approximately 82,724 people live in Fort McMurray.
 Residents come from all regions of Canada and around the world.1

-24 hours a day, 7 days a week.
+7 days a week.
 Seriously.